delphix/virtualization-sdk/docs/Best_Practices/Managing_Scripts_For_Remote_Execution.md

 	This assumes that `src/` is Python's current working directory.
 This is the behavior of the Virtualization Platform.

 !!! warning "Resources need to be in a Python module"
-	`pkgutil.get_data` cannot retrieve the contents of a resource that is not in a Python module.
+	`pkgutil.get_data` cannot retrieve the contents of a resource that is not in a Python package.
 This means that a resource that is in the first level of your source directory will not be retrievable with `pkgutil`.
-Resources must be in a subdirectory of your source directory and that subdirectory must contain an `__init__.py` file.
+Resources must be in a subdirectory of your source directory, and that subdirectory must contain an `__init__.py` file.

 ### Mutli-level Packages